jonathanbitton/Wavelet-WAI/matlab/README.md

 ```

 ## Usage
-Run the example script (0Example_Script.m), and make changes according to input data.
+Run the example script (Example_Script.m), and make changes according to input data.

 ## Example Code
-See 0Example_Script.m for an application or Example.ipynb from the python folder for a detailed case-study.
+See Example_Script.m for an application or Example.ipynb from the python folder for a detailed case-study.

 ## File Structure
 ```
 matlab/
 ├── scripts/                                         # Scripts folder
 │   └── Example_Script.m                             # Example script
 ├── src/                                             # Main functions